tushru2004/Optima/README.md

   git clone git@github.com:tushru2004/Optima.git
   cd Optima

-## Improvements
+## Improvements and Limitations

-- **Inefficient Updates**: Only push updates to gateways where the files have changed.
+- Only push updates to gateways where the files have changed.
-- **Use More Configuration**: Add subject names to configuration files in server
+- Add subject names to configuration files in the server
+- Currently, all config files are mapped one-to-one to the gateway.
+This is due to lack of DB implementation for config management on gateway